yjiq150/github-widescreen/README.md

 Github Widescreen
 ===========

-Extension to Google Chrome to toggle the width of Github
+Extension to Google Chrome to toggle the width of git.linecorp.com

 Installation
 ----------